gsg211/Coconut/README.md

   - The client responds to this with an acknowledgement containing `SEQnr = ( Received SEQ from server + 1 )`

 #### Data Length
-2 bytes - enough to store numbers in [0,2^16-1]

 The standard maximum packet data size used in this project will be 512bytes, but this setting can be altered by the client, in the configuration application.

-It tells the application exactly how many bytes of data to use.
-The UDP header Data Length field shows the entire datagram length size, which is not useful for knowing how much data is really transfered.

 #### Application Checksum